ULL-OCW-GITHUB-EDUCATION/ULL-OCW-GITHUB-EDUCATION.github.io/pages/evaluacion-asistida.md

 ## Alias cd

 The `gh` environment variable `GH_REPO` specifies the GitHub repository in the `[HOST/]OWNER/REPO` format for commands that otherwise operate on a local repository.
 It can be used also to get the default `OWNER`and consequently the default organization.
-However this solution is not persistent enough and it is better to have it stored permanently.
+However this solution is not persistent enough for the daily work of a github education teacher and it is better to have it stored permanently.

 Currently I use this alias to save the default organization: